Linhua-Sun/p4-phylogenetics/INSTALL.rst

 However, the doc strings had the method sigs, so it was not too bad.
 Perhaps better to use MacPorts to install a newer Python, with a proper readline.
 Saying "sudo port install py26-numpy" (assuming you have MacPorts installed) should do the trick.
+Or just install a new Python from source.

 .. _completion_oddness: